aleks208/Network-Analyzer/README.md

 The Network Analyzer application is a Python-based network tool that allows you to capture and analyze network packets within a specified IP subdomain.
 The application leverages the Scapy library for packet sniffing and provides a Graphical User Interface (GUI) using the Tkinter Python module.

-In the next few months, this project will be expanded to encompass additional network analysis, as well as displaying the MAC addresses, protocols and payload data for HTTP packets.
+In the next few months, this project will be expanded to encompass additional network analysis, as well as displaying the protocols and payload data for HTTP packets.

 ## Features
 - Capture network packets within a specified IP subdomain.
-- Display the source and destination IP addresses in a neat user interface.
+- Display the source and destination IP and MAC addresses in a neat user interface.
 - Start and stop packet analysing with the click of a button.
 - Real-time updates of captured packets.